grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/jwt/index.md

 ## Iframe Embedding

-If you want to embed Grafana in an iframe while maintaning user identity and role checks, you can use JWT authentication to authenticate the iframe.
+If you want to embed Grafana in an iframe while maintaining user identity and role checks, you can use JWT authentication to authenticate the iframe.

 > **Note**: For Grafana Cloud, or scenarios where verifying viewer identity is not required,